 Next time you are feeling overwhelmed, consider going for a walk in the park.
 Try to spend some time out of your house or apartment every day.
 Even simple activities such as drinking your morning coffee in the backyard or reading a book on your balcony can make a difference when it comes to improving your mental health.

 Electronic devices are an inescapable part of our daily lives.
 We need them to work, do school assignments, communicate with other people, and of course, entertain ourselves.
 Studies have found however that an excessive amount of screen time can actually lead to depression.

-When we spend too much time watching shows, gaming, and scrolling through social media, we tend to become insular, sedentary, and disengaged with the real world.
+When we spend too much time watching shows, gaming, and scrolling through social media, we tend to become insular, sedentary, and disengaged from the real world.
 Social media, in particular, can exacerbate feelings of loneliness and inadequacy.
-Make it a point to set aside time each day to put down your device, step away from the digital world, and connect with the real one.
+So, another self-care tip for your mental health is to set aside time each day to put down your device, step away from the digital world, and connect with the real one.